sabrinapeters/sdrp.old/_posts/2019-05-31-weekly-digest-one.md

 Other podcast episodes I’ve enjoyed recently: The Magnificast’s episode [Capitalism, Socialism, and Communism 101!](https://soundcloud.com/themagnificast/ep-103-capitalism-socialism-and-communism-101), and Theology and Socialism’s episode [Socialism and Orthodoxy](http://theologyandsocialism.libsyn.com/socialism-and-orthodoxy).

 On Twitter this week, someone recently tweeted, “Why are there so many theology podcasts with white dudes based on beer?” to which I replied, “”why are so many theology podcasts just white dudes? they get old really fast.”
-The original tweeter said he was joking, but I wasn’t, haha.
+The original tweeter said he was joking, but I wasn’t.
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">So, the tweet I was responding to here turned out to be a joke, but...this is not a joke, so in my digest this week I will be including a list of podcasts NOT hosted by just white dudes.
 FYI. <a href="https://t.co/uemHR2SAhx">https://t.co/uemHR2SAhx</a></p>&mdash; sabrina 🇵🇷 (@sdrp_) <a href="https://twitter.com/sdrp_/status/1133890156832759810?ref_src=twsrc%5Etfw">May 30, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 I wanted to do more than complain, so here is a list of podcasts that are NOT hosted by two white dudes.
 They are mostly theological/spiritually oriented, although not exclusively so.
 They are linked to their Twitter account, or website if the podcast doesn’t have a Twitter account.
 They are in no particular order.
 If you have any other ones to add, put them in the comments so I can add them the list!